BCharity-Net/SocialFi/README.md

 ## ⚖️ License

-BCharity is open-sourced software licensed under the Lenster with © [GNU General Public License 3.0](LICENSE).
+BCharity is open-sourced software licensed under the BCharity with © [GNU General Public License 3.0](LICENSE).